Vikram310/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-Movie Recommendation System for a leading OTT platform, based on Content-based Filtering and other methods
+Create a Recommender System to show personalized movie recommendations based on ratings given by a user and other users similar to them in order to improve user experience.

+**Skills:** Collaberative and Content based Recommendation engines.